jgbarah/aframe-playground/figures-03/README.md

 If you want to use a debugger on the code, you need a sourcemap.
-You can easily get this adding to the weebpack configuration (as a property of `module.exports`):
+You can easily get this adding to the webpack configuration (as a property of `module.exports`):

 ```